 There are two kinds of Environment Record values used in this specification: declarative environment records and object environment records.
 Declarative environment records are used to define the effect of ECMAScript language syntactic elements such as FunctionDeclarations, VariableDeclarations, and Catch clauses that directly associate identifier bindings with ECMAScript language values.
+Object environment records are used to define the effect of define the effect of ECMAScript language values.
 Object environment records are used to define the effect of ECMAScript elements such as Program and WithStatement that associate identifier bindings with the properties of some object.